Limpieza de sangre: Blood Purity Statute of the Toledo Cathedral (1555)

-Blood Purity Statutes After 1555
+Blood purity statutes after 1555

 At the University of Salamanca, an attempt was made to introduce a blood purity statute in 1562, but the faculty resolved "that it should not be done for now."
 Three years earlier, a well-known convert, Martín Martínez de Cantalapiedra, had been appointed professor of Hebrew, as had another before him, Pablo Coronel.

 Ejecutoria or blood purity process of the Crespo López family (Granada, Palacio de los Olvidados).
 Those seeking to access certain positions had to prove that none of their ancestors had been convicted by the Spanish Inquisition or were Jewish or Muslim.
 If the genealogical evidence presented was deemed insufficient, a commission was appointed to visit localities where information could be obtained and to take sworn statements from witnesses about the candidate's ancestors.
 The process could take years and frequently involved bribery and perjury to prove one was an "Old Christian."

 Although the institutions requiring blood purity proofs were relatively few, converts saw their social advancement opportunities severely limited by their inability to access some of them, such as the major colleges or military orders.
 According to Henry Kamen, the "statute communities," as they were called, were limited to the six major colleges of Castile; some religious orders (Hieronymites, Dominicans, and Franciscans); the Inquisition, which approved its blood purity statute in 1572; and some cathedrals (Toledo, Seville, Córdoba, Jaén, Osma, León, Oviedo, and Valencia).
 Practically only one secular sector was affected by the statutes: the military orders (the Order of Santiago adopted one of these statutes late, in 1555) and its administrative body, the Council of Orders.
 Some legal matters, such as the mayorazgo, also established blood purity conditions.
 Finally, a handful of municipalities and brotherhoods, scattered across Castile, also practiced exclusion.
 However, some of these institutions were very significant, such as the major colleges, since excluding converts meant closing off their path to high ecclesiastical and state positions, or the military orders, since encomiendas were one way to access nobility.
 "The outlook, evidently, was bleak for converts," Kamen asserts.